delta-incubator/delta-sharing-rs/README.md

 Kotosiro Sharing Configuration
 ==============================

- The `config.toml` ([SEE ALSO](/config)) should be configured before starting the server.
-As mentioned before, secrets for accessing cloud backends must be configured as well.
-The following is the list of configuration variables:
+ All `TOML`, `JSON`, `YAML`, `INI`, `RON`, and `JSON5` files located in the configuration directory will be loaded as configuration files.
+The path to the configuration directory can be set using the `KOTOSIRO_CONF_DIR` environment variable.
+Below is a list of the configuration variables:

 | Name                 | Required | Description                                                                      |
 |:--------------------:|:--------:|----------------------------------------------------------------------------------|